Two men demonstrating safe fall protection practices using Pro-Bel's permanent roof anchors

 How often will this work occur?

-• For expected, routine, scheduled maintenance: Implement the most user-friendly system to encourage its use.
+• For expected, routine, and scheduled maintenance, implement the most user-friendly system to encourage its use.

-• For unexpected, non-routine, unscheduled maintenance: Implement the most basic and cost-effective system.
+• For unexpected, non-routine, and unscheduled maintenance, implement the most basic and cost-effective system.

 Users